 Connectivity is important but also can come at a cost to our air quality and greenhouse gas emissions.
 The most recent greenhouse gas inventory for Iowa City shows that 18% of total emissions in Iowa City come from the transportation sector.
-The more we can embrace active transportation like biking and walking, and transportation that makes better use of our resources like transit and electric vehicles, the more we can put ourselves on a path toward better health in the present and reduced climate change impacts in the future.
+The more we can embrace active transportation like biking and walking, and transportation that makes more efficient use of our resources like transit and electric vehicles, the more we can put ourselves on a path toward better health in the present and reduced climate change impacts in the future.

 “My family recently purchased cargo e-bikes so we can transport our entire family for everything from school to work to staying alive purposes, replacing our vehicles as long as road conditions allow… Not fighting for [climate change] is antithetical to what a lot of us have been told our entire lives: 'Put it back the way you found it, or better.'"

 - Use this easy calculator to find out how much your daily commute is costing you

 - Apply for SEATS paratransit service, available to eligible Iowa City residents.
 This service is provided by Johnson County SEATS and serves persons with disabilities who are unable to use regular bus service